-Projects with a large number of source files and build artefacts can be hard to navigate and slow to build.
-If you find this the case, we recommend that you review the contents of large projects and split them into separate projects (and possible separate solutions) in which you group items that are logically related.
-These projects can still be built in the same output folder if required.
+Projects that contain a large number of source files and build artefacts can be hard to navigate and slow to build.
+If you find this is the case with your application, Micro Focus recommends that you review the contents of large projects and split them into separate projects in which you group items that are logically related.